We may earn affiliate commissions for the recommended products. Learn more.

 But that quickly changes in regions known for surveillance, censorship, and general lack of freedom.
 Famous examples include China, Russia, North Korea, Belarus, and Iraq.
 Therefore, we recommend thoroughly researching whether Tor or VPNs are legal in your country if you have doubts.

-You’ll need to utilize specialized servers (Onion over VPN) to do so.
-Then you’ll be able to access .onion sites, which are exclusive to the Dark Web, without needing the Tor Browser.
+You’ll still need to use the Tor browser and specialized servers (Onion over VPN) to do so.
+Then you’ll be able to access .onion sites, which are exclusive to the dark web.

 Cost

-One of the most apparent differences between Tor vs VPN is the price.
-The Tor Browser is completely free, albeit you’re encouraged to donate to the Tor Project to help fund the software’s development.
+One of the most apparent differences in this Tor vs VPN comparison is the price.
+The Tor browser is completely free, albeit you’re encouraged to donate to the Tor Project to help fund the software’s development.
 Conversely, VPNs come in varying pricing options – from entirely free to massively expensive, with the cheapest VPN services somewhere in between.

 Tor can be free because a non-profit organization maintains it, and volunteers provide the relay infrastructure.
 Meanwhile, high-quality VPNs can be quite expensive to maintain, making running one without a revenue stream impossible.
-Thus, we recommend avoiding free VPNs and opting for freemium options if you’re strapped for cash.
+If you’re strapped for cash, I recommend opting for freemium options instead of completely free VPNs, as the latter can be unsafe, making money by selling your data to third parties.

 Trust